 Researchers studied older adults living in a suburban California community.
-They were participants in the Rancho Bernardo Study* and numbered 1,624.
+They were part in the Rancho Bernardo Study* and numbered 1,624.
 Their mean age was 73.2 years.
-Each participant completed three things.
+Each person completed three things.
 First, a group of psychological tests.
 Second, a questionnaire on drinking alcohol and lifestyle.
 Third, a health report.

-Investigators categorized each participant’s alcohol intake.
+Researchers grouped each person’s alcohol intake.
 It was never, former, moderate, heavy or excessive.
-The scientists also categorized participants by drinking frequency.
+The scientists also categorized persons by drinking frequency.
 They were non-drinkers, rare, infrequent, frequent or daily drinkers.

-Researchers then assessed the association between drinking and cognitive function.
-In doing so, they adjusted for age, sex, education, exercise, smoking, waist-hip ratio, hypertension and self-assessed health.
+Researchers then assessed the link between drinking and cognitive function.
+In doing so, they adjusted for age, sex, education, exercise, smoking, waist-hip ratio, high blood pressure, and self-assessed health.

 The Results: Alcohol is Good for the Brain

 Both the quantity and frequency of drinking improved cognitive ability.
 And they did so in a positive linear pattern.
 That is, as the amount and frequency increased, so did thinking ability.
 Visual memory also increased with intake.
 But it declined with excessive drinking.

 These findings support those of earlier research.
 That is, regular, moderate drinking is protective against cognitive decline and dementia.
 In short, moderate consumption of alcohol is good for the brain.